-How to Prepare Your Child for Gifted Testing
+How to Prepare Your Child for Testing in the Intellectual Ability Category

 Although there is no specific preparation for an intelligence test, there are tips parents can follow to help their child be successful.
 Please note that pre-exposure to similar test items may invalidate the test results.

 - Help your child to develop good study habits, thinking skills, and a positive attitude towards learning.